 Remember this article on non-cash rewards?
 Even those won’t do any good if you make these mistakes:

 You’re publicly thanking several folks for their work on the new yoga studio location.
 You mention the three people here in Lexington, but you miss the project manager who works offsite.

 No, not physical threats, but sentences that start with “You people better…” or “You people just need to….”.

 Literally no one appreciates communication that’s worded like a threat.
 Plus, the implicit suggestion is that folks aren’t giving their all.
 That’s highly offensive to responsible and capable employees.

 3. Non-selective fussing

-The folks in one department are coming in late, so you read the riot act to your entire management team and have HR send out a company-wide policy memo.
+Two folks in Membership Services keep coming in late, so you read the riot act to your entire management team and have your HR manager send out a company-wide policy memo.

 4. Riding roughshod

-Your employee’s said again and again that she hates being assigned to technology evaluation teams.
+Your diabetes self-care director has said again and again that she hates being assigned to evaluate marketing tools.
 But you keep doing it because she’s got the technical skills and it’d be a hassle for you to develop someone else to do it.

-Your seasoned sales staff has consistently demonstrated good judgement in handling customer accounts.
-But you still question their decisions – only to routinely end the conversations by saying “OK, go ahead” when it becomes clear that, yet again, they’ve behaved rationally.
+Your seasoned sales reps have consistently demonstrated good judgment in handling prospects.
+But you still question their decisions—only to routinely end the conversations by saying “OK, go ahead” when it becomes clear that, yet again, they’ve behaved rationally.